ourworldfreezone/info_freezone/src/products/foundation.md

 ### Digital Foundation (DF)

-A Digital Foundation is a special non-profit entity within the Digital Free Zone, designed to act like a local or global business company.
+A Digital Foundation is a special non-profit entity within the digital free zone, designed to act like a local or global business company.
 Here are the key characteristics and features of a Digital Foundation:

 - **Non-Profit Structure:** Unlike typical business companies, a Digital Foundation operates on a non-profit basis.
 It can accumulate wealth and money, but these funds cannot be returned to its members or shareholders.
 - **No Shareholders, Only Members:** Unlike other types of companies, a Digital Foundation doesn't have shareholders but consists of members.
 Any funds or wealth within the foundation remain within it and must be used solely for the benefit of the foundation itself.